DingiFeature

 You can add custom data to display on the map by creating feature objects and

-adding them to an DingiShapeSource
+adding them to an DingiShapeSource using the

--[DingiShapeSource initWithIdentifier:shape:options:]
+-[DingiShapeSource initWithIdentifier:shape:options:] method or

-DingiShapeSource.shape
+DingiShapeSource.shape property.

 In addition to adding data to the map, you can also extract data from the map:

-and related methods return feature
+-[DingiMapView visibleFeaturesAtPoint:] and related methods return feature

 objects that correspond to features in the source.
 This enables you to inspect